hsf-training/hsf-training-cicd/_episodes/06-hello-world-ci.md

 - Succeed, the pipeline moves on to the next stage.
 - Fail, the next stage is not (usually) executed and the pipeline ends early.

-> ## Stages???
->
-> Ok, ok, yes, there are also stages.
-You can think of it like putting on a show.
-A pipeline is composed of stages.
-Stages are composed of jobs.
-All jobs in a stage perform at the same time, run in parallel.
-You can only perform on one stage at a time, like in broadway.
-We'll cover stages and serial/parallel execution in a later lesson when we add more complexity to our CI/CD.
->
-> Additionally, note that all jobs are defined with a default (unnamed) stage unless explicitly specified.
-Therefore, all jobs you define will run in parallel by default.
-When you care about execution order (such as building before you test), then we need to consider multiple stages and job dependencies.
-{: .callout}

 {% include links.md %}